bassdeveloper/bassdeveloper.github.io-source/content/2017-01-20-Blumix-Conversations.markdown

 > Each entity value can have multiple synonyms, which define different ways that the same value might be specified in user input.

+### Intents
+#### Planning your intents:
+Consider what your customers might want to do, and what the application is able to handle.

+Choosing the correct intent for a user's input is the first step in providing a useful response.

 ## API :

 ### Authentication: